How to Putt: Practice Drills Guaranteed to Help You Putt Better

 - They should move in a natural, slight arc.

 Having level shoulders and aligning the putter to the forearms leads the body to naturally carry out this motion.
+So do your best to keep your wrists and hands from taking over.

 The last thing to mention about putting setup concerns pressure on the feet.
 The pressure through the feet can impact the quality of many different strokes in the golf game, noted especially for full swings like drive shots or wedge shots.
 However, this is also true for the most precision aspect of the game as well — putting.